jeziellago/FlowNav/README.md

 ## Create your Router class

-On navigation module, create your router extending  `FlowNavRouter` that router is responsable to export navigation`s functions.
+On the navigation module, create your router extending `FlowNavRouter` that router is responsible to export navigation functions.

 >`object NavRouter: FlowNavRouter() { ...`

-Each function need to receive an `Context` and if needed you can pass an `arg` on function`s arguments
+Each function needs to receive a `Context`, and if needed, you can pass an `arg` on functions arguments.

 >`fun startFeature(context: Context)`
 >
 >`fun startFeature(context: Context, arg: Any)`

-To get the expected intent for the navigation we need to use a context extension function named `open` who expect the [activity identify constant](#declare-your-feature-modules-main-activity)
+To get the expected intent for the navigation, we need to use a context extension function named `open` who expects the [activity identifier constant](#declare-your-feature-modules-main-activity)

 >`context.open(ACTIVITY_FEATURE_MODULE_IDENTIFY)`

-If you need to pass some arguments to intent we will use `withParams` infix fun
+If you need to pass some arguments to the intent, we will use `withParams` infix fun.

 >`fun startFeature(context: Context, arg: Any) withParams { ...`